bokulich-lab/q2-ena-uploader/README.md

 - `--output-path` This is an output artifact containing the assigned ENA accession numbers for the submitted objects.

 __Note__: You can submit a study and metadata either separately or together; only one of the corresponding artifacts is required for submission.
 However, please note that to submit raw reads later, both the study and samples must already exist on the ENA server.
+__Note__: The response from the ENA submission will be included within the output artifact.
+Please note that the ENA server may refer to a STUDY as a PROJECT.

 ### Upload Raw Reads